-8 notorious Houston-area locations plagued by death
+8 notorious Houston-area locations plagued by suicides, murders and death

-Houston is full of places said to be haunted by real ghosts and tragic stories.
+HOUSTON – Houston is full of places said to be haunted by real ghosts and tragic stories.

-Here are some of the most notorious places in Houston plagued by suicides, murders and death.
+Here are some of the most notorious places in Houston plagued by suicides, murders and death:

 Hotel Galvez - 2024 Seawall Blvd

 Audra, a young 25-year-old bride-to-be in the 1950s, was engaged to a mariner who frequently sailed in and out of the Port of Galveston.
 Audra stayed in room 501 of the Galvez, but when her fiancé set sail, she would climb up to one of the turrets of the hotel each day and wait for his ship to get back.
 One day after a storm, she got word that her fiancé's ship had gone down and there were no survivors.
 She maintained hope and continued to climb to the turret to wait, but eventually despair got the best of her, and she hanged herself.
 Unfortunately, a few days later her fiancé appeared at the hotel only to learn that he would never wed his beloved Audra.